The Mars Volta: Hiatus, breakup, and reunion rumors (2013–2021)

-Reunion and The Mars Volta (2022–present)
+Reunion and subsequent albums (2022–present)

 On June 18, 2022, the band revealed the coordinates to a location in Los Angeles, California, where fans were allowed to preview new music from the band via an art installation called "L'ytome Hodorxí Telesterion".
 This was followed up by the release of the single "Blacklight Shine" and a tour announcement, marking both their first new music and first live shows in ten years.
 The band released a follow-up single "Graveyard Love" on July 8.
 The band subsequently announced their first album in 10 years, The Mars Volta, which was released on September 16.
+On March 10, 2023, the band announced an acoustic version of their self-titled album titled Que Dios Te Maldiga Mi Corazón, which released on April 21.

+A documentary film, Omar and Cedric: If This Ever Gets Weird, which chronicles Omar and Cedric's friendship across several decades, premiered at select film festivals in 2023 and 2024.
+Directed by Nicolas Jack Davies, the film received a one-day cinematic release on November 20, 2024, across the US.

+Beginning on February 25, 2025, the band played an entire unreleased new album during their sets opening for Deftones' arena tour.
+The Mars Volta's ninth studio album, Lucro Sucio; Los Ojos del Vacío, was officially announced by the Clouds Hill label on April 7, and released on April 11.

 Musical style and influences

-The band's music has been described as progressive rock, experimental rock and progressive metal.
+The band's music has been described as progressive rock and experimental rock.

 The band's music includes elements from a wide variety of genres, including hardcore, psychedelic rock, and free jazz.
 Omar Rodríguez-López commented, "Progressive is not a dirty word for people to use about us.
 If you're not moving forward, you're stagnant.
 And that's no way to live."
 Almost the entire band's output was composed solely by Rodríguez-López, with lyrics and vocal melodies written by Cedric Bixler-Zavala.
 They cited artists/bands such as King Crimson, Led Zeppelin, Pink Floyd, Can, Captain Beefheart, Frank Zappa, Larry Harlow, Miles Davis, Fela Kuti, Ennio Morricone, Throbbing Gristle, Talk Talk, Black Flag, Brainiac, Björk, Roni Size, Jaga Jazzist and Aphex Twin as their influences.
 According to Rodríguez-López, cinema also largely influences his songwriting: "Creating tension, creating flow, creating scenes, creating fast-paced scenes, creating minimal dialogue – it's one of our biggest influences".